EthanPany/MathJax-Clipboard-Formula-Replacer/README.md

 // @name:zh      MathJax 剪切板公式文本替换器
 // @namespace    http://tampermonkey.net/
 // @version      0.1
-// @description  Intercept copy, but only parse & extract TeX when MathJax is present; otherwise, pass through the original selection untouched.
+// @description  Intercepts copy events.
+If MathJax content is detected in the selection, it extracts the TeX formula and cleans associated HTML.
+Otherwise, the original selection is copied.
 // @author       Ethan Pan
 // @match        *://*/*
 // @grant        none